nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 addin \i 200 \d salary \u 1
 ```

-is to add a income for the person whose uid is 1, and the description of this income is salary.
+is to add an income for the person whose uid is 1, and the description of this income is salary.

 When `PlanITarium` receives such input, it will pass the input to `CommandFactory`.
 The `CommandFactory` will call
 `Parser` to parse the input into several components according to the indicator.
 The `Parser` will then return the type